demogorgon1/trolddom-public/README.md

 All gameplay objects (players, NPCs, etc) are represented by an entity.
 An entity type, as defined in data, is simply a list of components and systems.
 Components and systems themselves are defined and implemented in code.
 Note that the player system isn't included in this public repository, as its tentacles dig too deep into other parts of the server code.

 ### Components
 Each component shoule be defined by a single ```.h``` file in the ```includes/tpublic/Components``` directory, implementing the ```tpublic::ComponentBase``` interface.
 A component simply some data (maybe with some access methods for convenience) and functionality to read defaults from the data definition, and binary serialization.
-Flags control persistence (in case of player components) and how replication should be done to clients.
+Flags control persistence (in case of player components) and how replication should be done to clients (only *public* components will be visible on clients).

 ### Systems
 This is where all the heavy logic goes.
 Systems are updated on a per-entity basis and are done in three ways: